autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 ###### Shallow Copies

-When a file is 'shallow copied', and BIM 360 makes a reference to a file that's already claimed by another BIM360 file, it can't be processed via the Model Derivative service.
+When a file is 'shallow copied', and ACC/BIM360 makes a reference to a file that's already claimed by another BIM360 file, it can't be processed via the Model Derivative service.
 This happens within 'Shared' folders, and when a user makes use of the 'copy' function.
 The `IncludeShallowCopies` optional environment setting allows us to get around this, by making a copy of the file on OSS, then translating that instead.

 ###### Modifying the Database